Siege of Colchester: The siege

 By August, provisions in Colchester had all but run out.
 Cats, dogs and horses became the staple food.
 Fairfax refused to allow the townspeople to leave or even to let supplies in to them, despite repeated petitions from outside the town, pleas from Colchester Town council, and even from Lord Norwich.
 Fairfax's decision was despite the loyalty of the town to Parliament during the First Civil War.
 Eventually matters became so desperate that the citizens of Colchester were forced to eat soap and candles.
+Animals, too, were butchered in large numbers.
+One contemporary source records soldiers using their bread rations to lure stray dogs, which they would then bludgeon to death with their muskets.
+Throughout the siege, around 600 horses and an unknown number of dogs, cats, and rats were consumed by the garrison.

 When the townswomen and children attempted to beg for food at the town gates, they were turned away with nothing by the besieging soldiers.
 In a last appeal to the humanity of the besiegers, the Royalist commanders sent 500 starving women to the Parliamentarian lines, hoping that they might acquire food by inspiring sympathy.
 Colonel Rainsborough undermined this plan by ordering the women stripped naked, to the great amusement of his army.

+By August, starvation has seriously undermined morale in the garrison.
+An attempt at a mass breakout was abandoned when the infantry threatened to shoot their officers and throw open the gates.
 On 24 August news reached Fairfax of Cromwell’s victory at the Battle of Preston.
 In celebration, the Parliamentary artillery fired salutes and Fairfax had kites flown into the town carrying news of the destruction of the Royalist army.
 That same day, talks were started to end the siege.
 Fairfax would not listen to any terms from Lord Norwich, but offered his own which were not open for negotiation.
 They were that common soldiers and junior officers were granted quarter; however, senior officers must surrender to mercy, whereby no guarantee was given as to how they might be treated.

 On the morning of 28 August, the Royalist army laid down their arms.
 The gates were opened and the victorious Parliamentary regiments entered the town with Lord-General Fairfax at their head.
 The terms of surrender were that: